Finite Verbs and Infinitives

 I’m sure you know what a Verb is, but still just to brush up our skills, here is the definition.

 VERB – A word used to describe an action, a state (condition), or occurrence (event).
 Also, it forms the main part of the predicate of a sentence, such as – to hear, to become, to happen.

-There are a few conditions to identify a Finite Verb.
+There are three conditions that need to be met to classify any verb as a Finite Verb.
 These are:

-- And the Verb should also indicate the Tense (shows if it is in the past, present or future).
+- And the Verb should also indicate the tense (Past, Present or Future).

-- All Modal Auxiliary Verb ( Helping Verbs) are Finite Verbs.
+- Also, all Modal Auxiliary Verbs (Helping Verbs) are Finite Verbs.

 Let’s discuss a few sentences with Finite Verbs,